tfjgeorge/nngeometry/docs/overview.rst

  - The :class:`.layercollection.LayerCollection` ``layer_collection`` object describes the structure of the parameters that we will be manipulating.
 If we are interested in computing the FIM for the last 2 layers for instance, it will describe the structure of these last 2 layers and the size of their parameters.
  - The :class:`torch.nn.Module` ``model`` object is the PyTorch model used as our neural network.
  - The :class:`torch.utils.data.DataLoader` ``loader`` object is the dataloader that contains examples used for computing the FIM.
- - The :class:`.object.pspace.PSpaceKFAC` argument specifies which representation to use in order to store the FIM.
+ - The :class:`.object.PMat.PMatKFAC` argument specifies which representation to use in order to store the FIM.

  We will next define a vector in parameter space, by using the current value given by our model: